HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 pip install pipreqs --force
 pip freeze > requirements.txt # Generate requirements.txt file that includes all packages installed.

-# Revert to previous Git Version (revert locally, then push out as a new commit)
+# Revert to a Previous Git Version (revert locally, then push out as a new commit [no commits are deleted])
 git revert HEAD~1
 git push origin main

-# Force Revert (Local files will be deleted forcefully)
+# Reset to a Previous Git Version (Local files will be deleted forcefully, commits after the reverted commit will be deleted)
 git reset --hard HEAD~3 # Revert back to 3rd commits locally git push -f origin main # Force push that local update to GitHub